ndabAP/assocentity/README.md

 ### API

-There are two steps to interfere the tokenization process.
-To interfere, the interfaces have to be implemented.
-The last takes interfaces from the other steps.
+There are two steps to interfere into the tokenization process.
+You just need to implement the interfaces. `Do` takes interfaces all calls their methods.
 For a non-technical explanation, read the procedure section.

 #### Tokenization